DIPlib/diplib/src/documentation/workplan.md

 ## What is aleady done:

 1. CMake compilation environment.
-Will need to be expended as new interfaces are created, etc.
+Will need to be expanded as new interfaces are created, etc.

 1. Test framework.
 We need to add more tests for the stuff that's already implemented.

 1.  `class dip::Image`.
 Some features need to be tested more thoroughly.

-1.  `dip::Framework::Scan()`.
+1.  `dip::Framework::Scan`.
 Will be tested more thoroughly through the functions that use it.
 Not yet parallelized.

-1. Arithmetic, bitwise and comparison operators (dependent on `dip::Framework::Scan()`)
+1. Arithmetic, bitwise and comparison operators (dependent on `dip::Framework::Scan`)

 1.  *MATLAB* interface is partially completed.
 It is possible to convert `dip::Image` objects to *MATLAB* arrays and vice-versa.
 No support yet for arrays, constants